 In this paper the results of a prototype HTD system were presented.
 The usage of conventional agglomerative clustering techniques combined with dissimilarity measurement using language modelling looks promising.
 Cluster structures built with complete linkage using this distance measurement do need restructuring to be effective however.
-The system has been used for participation in the newly introduced HTD evaluation task of TDT 2004 and achieved best results.
+The system has been evaluated in the HTD evaluation task of TDT 2004 and achieved best results.
 The intuitive quality of the clusters is questionable however.
 At this time the results have too little precision to be really useful.
 The results give thought about the metric used for HTD evaluation.